Kingston KC3000 2TB M.2 SSD

 • Game (folder with small and large files)

-The three folders are copied using the Windows Copy command (the cache remains enabled).
-The practical test of October 03, 2022 shows the performance for simultaneous write and read operations.
-The lower the duration, the better the performance.
+The three folders are copied using the Windows copy command (cache remains enabled).
+The real-world test from 08 November 2023 shows performance during simultaneous write and read operations.
+The lower the duration, the better.

 ISO